Menu

 The House Captains worked with the school council members to organise charity day events.
 Children enjoyed the fun themed days and taking part in a range of different activities in order to raise money, which included a basketball hoop challenge, a cat themed day, a cake sale and even a break the rules day to name but a few.

-We are proud to have raised over £3,000 to support these charities.
+We are proud to have raised £3,057 to support these charities.

 The school council discussed how the playground was used and debated changes to improve it.
 Over several weeks and discussions with their classes, council members selected new playground markings for playground games as well as for learning.
 The new markings were added to the playground over the summer holidays.